Dev guideRecipesAPI ReferenceChangelog

 Delete a registered webhook

-1. Use a REST client tool to list all webhooks and get the ID of the webhook you want to delete.
+1. List the registered webhooks (see List all registered webhooks) and copy the ID of the webhook to delete.

-2. Send a DELETE request with the URL: https://cg.optimizely.com/api/webhooks/{id} (ID of registered webhook).
+2. Send a DELETE request with the URL https://cg.optimizely.com/api/webhooks/{id}, where {id} is the ID of the registered webhook.

-3. Use Basic or HMAC authentication within the request.
+3. Use either Basic or HMAC authentication within the request.